maesoser/s3receiverd/README.md

-# ssrxd
+# s3receiverd

-Simple Storage Receiver Daemon (ssrxd) is a tiny HTTP server that is able to receive and store logs sent by an AWS-S3 compatible client using either putObject or uploadPart.
+s3 Receiver Daemon (s3receiverd) is a tiny HTTP server that is able to receive and store logs sent by an AWS-S3 compatible client using either putObject or uploadPart.

 It was designed as a simple receiver for [Cloudflare Logs](https://developers.cloudflare.com/logs/)